 Annual Internship Symposium

 At our annual Internship Symposium, students from the preceding summer’s intern cohort share their experiences with the new cohort and the campus community.
-The symposium is a great opportunity for students to reflect on how Human Rights Internships can impact coursework, research projects, and career decisions.
+The Symposium is a great opportunity for students to reflect on how Human Rights Internships can impact coursework, research projects, and career decisions.
 It’s also a great chance to speak with and learn from participating program alumni.

 The event is free and open to the public.
 Check out materials from previous Symposia below.

 Human Rights in Practice Symposium (2019)